-Your doctor will examine your skin, possibly touching it in places to determine the borders of the affected area.
+Your health care provider will check your skin.
+They might touch the skin in different places to find the borders of the affected area.

-No single treatment relieves postherpetic neuralgia in all people.
-In many cases, it takes a combination of treatments to reduce the pain.
+No single treatment relieves postherpetic neuralgia for everyone.
+It often takes a mix of treatments to ease the pain.